-Dr. Fraher holds a joint appointment as an Associate Professor in the Department of Family Medicine and Research Associate Professor in the Department of Surgery.
+Dr. Fraher holds a joint appointment as a Professor in the Department of Family Medicine and Research Associate Professor in the Department of Surgery.
 She is the Director of the Carolina Health Workforce Research Center, one of five national health workforce research centers funded by the Health Resources and Services Administration to provide impartial, policy-relevant research that answers the question: what health care workforce is needed to ensure access to high quality, efficient health care for the U.S. population.

 Dr. Fraher is well known for her ability to communicate complex research findings in ways that are easily understood and policy-relevant.
 She has published extensively in peer reviewed journals, but her ability to publish policy briefs, fact sheets, data summaries, maps, and other documents that convey information in ways that reach diverse audiences has allowed her work to have broad impact.
 She is often called upon by state and national legislators, policy makers, government officials, health professional organizations and other workforce stakeholders to provide expertise on a variety of issues related to the education, regulation and payment of health professionals.
 Dr. Fraher is an expert on comparative health workforce systems, having worked for the National Health Service in England, the College of Nurses of Ontario and served for many years as a member of the International Health Workforce Collaborative, a consortium of health workforce researchers/policy analysts in the United States, Canada, United Kingdom and Australia.